pgorman/dangerjaunt/minirules.md

 #### 2. Invisibility/Detect Invisibility  ####

-The object of Invisiblity, whether a person or a thing, becomes invisible to both normal vision and darkvision.
+The object of _Invisiblity_, whether a person or a thing, becomes invisible to both normal vision and darkvision.
 An invisible creature cannot be attacked unless its approximate location is known, and all attacks are made at -4 to hit.
 Range: 24''; duration: until dispelled or attack.

-Detect Invisibility reveals invisible creatures and objects to the caster.
+_Detect Invisibility_ reveals invisible creatures and objects to the caster.
 Range: 1''/caster level; duration: 1 hour.

 #### 3. Knock/Lock ####

 Knock unlocks and unbars all doors, gates, and portals within its range, including secret doors and doors held or locked by normal magic.
-Lock is like Hold Portal, but permanent.
+Lock is like _Hold Portal_, but permanent.
-Lock may be temporarily overridden by Knock, or bypassed by any monster with magic resistance or a magic-user three or more levels higher than the Lock caster.
+Lock may be temporarily overridden by _Knock_, or bypassed by any monster with magic resistance or a magic-user three or more levels higher than the _Lock_ caster.
 Range: 6''; duration: instant.

 #### 4. Locate Object ####